MRPHarris/SampleQueue/README.md

 Aqualog, a number of different ASCII file types will be exported by the system for each sample during analysis.
 All ASCII files have the .dat file extension.
-The current version of **SampleQueue** supports the ABS (absorbance data) and PEM (sample-blank processed XYY) ASCII data types.
-The others (e.g. % transmission PCT, blank XYY BEM) will be added in a subsequent release.
+The current version of **SampleQueue** supports the ABS (absorbance data), PEM (sample-blank processed XYY) and PCT (percent transmission) ASCII data types.
+The others will be added sporadically as needed.

 ## OS Compatibility